-There are two types of starts in swimming, the “grab start” and “track start”.
-For the grab start you place both your feet on the edge of the starting block; for the track start, on the other hand, one foot is placed at the front of the starting block and the other behind it on a small pad ready to push off.
+There are two types of starts in swimming: the grab start and the track start.
+For the grab start, you place both your feet on the edge of the starting block about shoulder-width apart.
+For the track start, on the other hand, one foot is placed at the front of the starting block and the other behind it on a small pad ready to push off.

-To achieve all this, you need an excellent set up on the starting block following four key rules
+To achieve all this, you need an excellent set position on the starting block.
+Follow these four key rules:

-But not all swimming pools are equipped with the very latest starting blocks (i.e. with a rear pad), so you need to know how to adapt your position to any kind of block.
+Not all swimming pools are equipped with the very latest starting blocks (i.e., with a rear pad), so you need to know how to adapt your position to any kind of block.
 If you are using “conventional” blocks:

 Now you are almost ready.
 To make sure you execute a perfect dive, check that right after pushing off:

-Try this sequence of drills to learn the proper position.
-Take up your position on the starting block and…:
+Try this sequence of start drills to learn the proper position.
+Take up your position on the starting block and practice the following:

 Now that you have found an ideal starting position, try and improve your turn.
-Here are 5 things to focus on:
+Here are five things to focus on: